jeromeetienne/notes.jetienne.com/_posts/2011-07-10-javascript-class-inheritance-ala-vaporjs-in-3-lines.md

 ---
 layout: post
 published: true
-title: Javascript Class Inheritance in 3 lines
+title: Javascript Class Inheritance ala vapor.js in 3 lines
 ---
 This post describes a standalone way to add class inheritance in your javascript code.
-We will do that ala japor.js, so no dependancy or external framework.
+We will do that ala [vapor.js](https://github.com/madrobby/vapor.js), so no dependancy or external framework.
 A vaporjs inheritance is only 3 lines!

 Lets get started, say you got a class *animal*.
 It gonna have a constructor and a method *talk*.